AlexandreGazagnes/wemanity/argparse/README.md

-please find here my work about agrparse kata code.
+please find here my work about argparse kata code.

-argparse.py is a module with one function 'argparse', wich is a parser of CLI arguments.
-In this work, we do not have imported the magic package named 'argparse' wich provide a full and fancy framework to handle CLI arguments, considering that it would be a cheating way for answering to the problem.
-You will find a CLI arguments parser designed 'from scratch'.
+my_argparse.py is a module with one function 'my_parser', wich is a parser for CLI arguments.

+In this work, we do not have imported the magic package named 'argparse' wich provide a full and fancy framework to handle CLI arguments, considering that it would be a cheating way for answering to the problem, so will find a CLI arguments parser designed at purpose 'from scratch'.

-test_argparse.py is the test script attached (please use 'pytest -v').
+test_my_argparse.py is the test script attached (please use 'pytest -v').